-Under the health care law, health plans in the individual and small group markers will be required to provide coverage for 10 categories of care, such as maternity and newborn care, and rehabilitative and habilitative care, which the law calls "essential health benefits."
-Because all of these plans will cover services in these 10 categories, consumers can be sure that the plan they choose will at least provide this minimum coverage and it will be easier for consumers to compare plans.
+Under the health care law, health plans in the individual and small group markets must cover 10 categories of benefits, such as maternity and newborn care, and rehabilitative and habilitative care, which the law calls "essential health benefits."
 The Administration has made clear that the preventive services that require coverage without cost sharing are part of the essential health benefits category referred to as "preventive and wellness services and chronic disease management."
-14
+13